Buz Sawyer: Daily strip

-Sunday Strip – Roscoe Sweeney
+Sunday strip – Roscoe Sweeney

-Roscoe Sweeney, Sawyer's comic-relief sidekick, was the lead character of the Buz Sawyer Sunday strip titled Buzz Sawyer Featuring His Pal Roscoe Sweeney.
-It began November 23, 1943 and, at first, was about Sweeney and other gunners from the aircraft carrier Tippecanoe.
+Roscoe Sweeney, Sawyer's comic-relief sidekick, was the lead character of the Buz Sawyer Sunday strip titled Buz Sawyer Featuring His Pal Roscoe Sweeney.
+It began November 23, 1943, and, at first, was about Sweeney and other gunners from the aircraft carrier Tippecanoe.
 After World War II Roscoe often worked on a farm with his sister Lucille near Indiantown, in Martin County, Florida.

 Sweeney kept looking for adventure, and in 1947 he enlisted in the naval reserve program, now named the United States Navy Reserve.
 Even when he was on the farm he had interesting adventures.
 In 1964 he and Lucille met space aliens with a flying saucer, and in 1967 he planted a tree that grew five dollar bills.

 Roy Crane claimed that Sweeney was his favorite character – just an average guy, trying to do the right thing, but getting into trouble.
 By 1949 Roscoe Sweeney was carried in over a hundred Sunday newspapers.
 Roy Crane ended the Sunday comic in 1974.